CMSgov/ab2d-website/_pages/query-parameters-v2.md

 ## The _since and _until parameters

 <p>The _since and _until parameters let you filter claims data by date to reduce duplication and speed up job times.
-These parameters follow the <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO datetime format</a> (yyyy-MM-dd'T'hh:mm:ss[+|-]hh:mm).
+These parameters follow the <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO datetime format</a> (yyyy-mm-dd'T'hh:mm:ss[+|-]hh:mm).
 The time zone must be specified using + or - followed by hh:mm.
 These optional parameters can be used separately or together.</p>

 Separately, these parameters allow you to pull data that was last updated since or until a specified date.
-You can use the meta/lastUpdated property of each ExplanationofBenefit (EOB) resource to see when each record was last updated.
+You can use the meta/lastUpdated property of each ExplanationOfBenefit (EOB) resource to see when each record was last updated.
 This will help you compare claims data when using the  _since and _until parameters.

 <a href="{{ '/assets/downloads/ab2d-data-dictionary.xlsx' | relative_url }}">Download the Data Dictionary {% include sprite.html icon="file_download" class="text-middle" %}</a>